How to Make Healthy Food Choices

 • Default Helvetica Segoe Georgia Times

-Philadelphia, PAMaking Health Food Choices - It’s Thursday afternoon, you have thirty minutes to get from work, go by the house and pickup Heath, Jamie’s already at basketball practice, oh, and what about dinner?
+Philadelphia, PAMaking Health Food Choices It's Thursday afternoon.
+You have thirty minutes to get from work, go by the house, and pick up Heath.
+Jamie's already at basketball practice.
+Oh, and what about dinner?
 Does this scenario seem familiar?
-If you’re a working Mom, I can promise that it is a familiar scene.
+If you're a working Mom, I promise it is a familiar scene.

 Making Healthy Food Choices

-So how do you make healthy food choices when you only have fifteen minutes to prepare your meals?
-Well, you should first realize that quite often, healthy choices do not necessarily equate to two-hour meals.
+So, how do you choose healthy food when you only have fifteen minutes to prepare your meals?
+First, realize that healthy choices often do not necessarily equate to two-hour meals.
 You can make healthy food choices that are as quick to prepare or pick up as the unhealthy ones.

-For example, sub sandwiches are a healthier alternative than pizza or burgers and fries but do not really take any longer to pick up.
-Salads can be prepared in just a few minutes, providing for the necessary daily vegetable requirement.
-Don’ care for the usual salad?
-Make a Waldorf or fruit salad; either way, you’ve changed it up a bit and still provided a healthy choice.
-As for the dressing, oil- or vinegar-based dressings are much better for you than cream-based and tasteful.
+For example, sub sandwiches are a healthier alternative than pizza, burgers, and fries but do not take longer to pick up.
+Salads can be prepared in just a few minutes, providing the necessary daily vegetable requirement.
+Don't care for the usual salad?
+Make a Waldorf or fruit salad; you've changed it and still provided a healthy choice.
+As for the dressing, oil- or vinegar-based dressings are much better for you than cream-based dressings and are tasteful.

-Still aren’t satisfied?
-You want a place to go and sit down and eat.
+Still, you want a place to sit down and eat.
 There are still many healthy alternatives for a family to eat at a restaurant.
 Restaurants that offer buffet-style meals are great choices.
-Thanks to many of the health-conscious consumers out there, buffets have added baked, broiled, and fresh food choices to the display.
+Thanks to many health-conscious consumers out there, buffets have added baked, broiled, and fresh food choices to the display.

-Fresh fruits and vegetables are always available on food bars, along with boiled or steamed vegetables.
-Meats are just about as varied, with many choices being offered in a fried and baked options.
-And if you’re up for dessert, watermelons and grapes are just as satisfying as the Boston cream pie.
+Fresh fruits and vegetables, along with boiled or steamed vegetables, are always available on food bars.
+Meats are just about as varied, with many choices being offered in fried and baked options.
+And if you're up for dessert, watermelons and grapes are just as satisfying as Boston cream pie.

-DISCLAIMER: This information is not presented by a medical practitioner and is for educational and informational purposes only.
-The content is not intended as a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition.
+DISCLAIMER: This information is not presented by a medical practitioner and is only for educational and informational purposes.
+The content is not a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay seeking it because of something you have read.
-Since natural and/or dietary supplements are not FDA approved they must be accompanied by a two-part disclaimer on the product label: that the statement has not been evaluated by FDA and that the product is not intended to "diagnose, treat, cure or prevent any disease."
+Since natural and dietary supplements are not FDA-approved, they must be accompanied by a two-part disclaimer on the product label: that the FDA has not evaluated the statement and that the product is not intended to "diagnose, treat, cure or prevent any disease."

 Latest Posts